Citations

 But of course you can use different citation styles, depending on either the journal requirements for which you are writing, or your personal preferences.
 To change the citation style, you need to download the corresponding CSL file.
 A very good starting point is the Zotero style repository.
 There you can search for specific citation styles, preview them and download them.
 Another good option is the Citation Style Language styles repository

-You can point Zettlr to a CSL file in two ways.
+You can point Zettlr to a CSL file in three ways.
 First in the general preferences.
 In the Export tab, beneath the field for your citation database file, you can select your preferred CSL style.
-This will be used for all single-page exports using the toolbar button.
+This will be used for all exports.

 Second, you can set specify a CSL style for a specific project.
 With your project folder visible in the file manager, right-click on the project folder and select “Properties” → “Project Settings….”
 In the “Files” tab you can specify the CSL file to use when exporting your project.

 By default, Pandoc will simply append a list of references to the end of your documents without any decoration.
-Therefore, you need to perform a few housekeeping steps to ensure bibliographies are correctly rendered.
+This is usually not desirable, especially since reference lists should have at least a heading.

-The simplest solution to displaying the bibliography correctly is to end your document with a heading that is called “References,” “Bibliography,” or similar.
-While this may look a little off when looking at the document in Zettlr, this will ensure that the bibliography has an appropriate heading on export.
+The easiest way to add a section header to your list of references is to append a heading called “References,” “Bibliography,” or similar to the end of your document.
+While this may look a little off when viewing the document in Zettlr, this will ensure that the bibliography has an appropriate heading on export.
+Since Pandoc will simply append the rendered bibliography to your document, this “lone” heading will then become the heading for your list of references upon export.

 ## References